-Kendrick Park is also nearby, and hosts the WYO Rodeo Boot Kick Off, as well as Concerts in the Park on Tuesdays in July and August.
+Kendrick Park is also nearby, and hosts Concerts in the Park on Tuesdays in July and August.
 Kendrick features the Kendrick Pool, bison and elk paddock, Scoops Ice Cream Stand, playgrounds, and much more.

 Welcome to Wyoming's most incredible downtown experience.